F1LT3R/multi-agent-flow/docs/TEST_DRIVE.md

 1. Check traces in ./traces/ for detailed execution history
 2. Check logs in ./.agent-flow/logs/
-3. Run with SKIP_DOCKER=true to isolate Docker issues
+3. Ensure Docker is running: `docker info`
 4. Review this guide for troubleshooting steps

 Enjoy building with Multi-Agent Flow! 🚀